Ruins of Adventure

 After evading, the character must rest just as after attempting a magical spell: a number of rounds equal to the number of rounds the character has been dancing.
 During this time, the spellsinger is considered to be fatigued.
 If she is forced to defend herself in this condition, she suffers a -2 penalty on all attack rolls and saving throws.

 Other modifiers apply to the check as well.
-If the character attempting to resist becoming enthralled is of the same gender as the dancer, a +2 bonus is allowed.
-If the onlooker is of the opposite sex, the die roll is subject to a -2 penalty.
+If the onlooker is attracted to members of the dancer’s sex, the die roll is subject to a -2 penalty.
+If the character attempting to resist becoming enthralled would not be attracted to the dancer’s gender, a +2 bonus is allowed.
 If the subject knows and dislikes the spellsinger or is aware that she is attempting to enthrall him, a +4 bonus is allowed on the save (not cumulative).
 After attempting to enthrall her audience, the spellsinger must rest for a number of rounds equal to the length of her dance.
 During this time, the spellsinger is fatigued and, if she is forced to defend herself, she suffers a -2 penalty on all attack rolls and saving throws.

 Sleep: A spellsinger who has attained the 10th level of experience can use her dances and songs to soothe her audience, effectively weaving a sleep spell over them.
 To fall victim to this enchantment, a character must be able to clearly hear the song and see the dance of the spellsinger.
 Further, the victim must have fewer Hit Dice than the spellsinger.
 Those of an equal or greater experience experience level are immune to this effect.
 If these conditions exist, an onlooker must make a successful saving throw vs. spell or fall asleep for a number of 10-minute turns equal to the level of the spellsinger.
 This sleep is not magical, so the victims can be awakened normally.